Asthma

 • NHS Wales should support the ongoing establishment of a UK wide clinical network for asthma.
 Appropriate support and resources should be provided to support key network functions at national and regional levels.
 The network should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.

-• All units across Wales must engage with the Royal College of Physician’s National Asthma and COPD Audit Programme (NACAP).
+• All units across Wales must engage with the National Respiratory Audit Programme (NRAP) [previously known as NACAP].

 • HSC Northern Ireland should support the ongoing establishment of a UK wide clinical network for asthma, building on existing professional networks.
 Appropriate support and resources should be provided to support key network functions at national and regional levels.
 Networks should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.